Mixed-state long-range order and criticality from measurement and feedback: Mixed-state quantum criticality by measuring fermions

 The hidden critical order in the Chern insulators can be detected through spin-raising/lowering operators $S^{+}( \vb{x} ) = c^{\dagger}_{\uparrow}(\vb{x}) c_{\downarrow}(\vb{x}) $ and $S^{-}( \vb{x} ) = c^{\dagger}_{\downarrow}(\vb{x}) c_{\uparrow}(\vb{x})$ by dressing them with the appropriate non-local operators.
 Specifically, let $\hat{n}_{\uparrow}(\vb{x}), \hat{n}_{\downarrow}(\vb{x})$ be the number operator of spin-up/down fermions, and define $ \hat{\phi}(\vb{x}) = \int d^2 x' \hat{n}(\vb{x}) \text{arg} (\vb{x} - \vb{x}')$ with $\hat{n}(\vb{x}) =\hat{n}_{\uparrow}(\vb{x}) + \hat{n}_{\downarrow}(\vb{x}) $.
 Then the non-local operator $e^{i \hat{\phi}(\vb{x})} S^{+}( \vb{x} ) S^{-}( \vb{x}' ) e^{-i \hat{\phi}(\vb{x}')}$ exhibits an algebraic decay:

 Now we show how to convert this hidden non-local order to a critical order in the two-point function $ S^{+}( \vb{x} ) S^{-}( \vb{x}' )$ using measurement and feedback.
+In particular, since the non-local order in the input state is a universal property of the Chern insulator phase, our protocol will always give rise to a state with critical correlations as long as the input state is in the same phase of matter.
 Starting with the input state $\ket{\psi_0}$, we measure the fermion occupation number on every site and then provide unitary feedback.
 The resulting density matrix takes the form:

 where $P_n$ is the projector to a definite fermion number configuration, and $U_n$ is the unitary feedback

 with $S^z( \vb{x} ) = \frac{1}{2} ( \hat{n}_{\uparrow}(\vb{x}) - \hat{n}_{\downarrow}(\vb{x}) )$ and the phase $ \phi_n(\vb{x} ) = \int d^2 x' n(\vb{x}) \text{arg} (\vb{x} - \vb{x}')$ depending on the measurement outcome.
 The resulting density matrix $\rho$ exhibits a critical two-point correlation inherited from the non-local hidden order of the input $\ket{\psi_0}$: